-MyStatLabTM Ready to Go Course (access code required) These new Ready to Go courses provide students with all the same great MyStatLab features that you're used to, but make it easier for instructors to get started.
-Each course includes pre-assigned homeworks and quizzes to make creating your course even simpler.
+MyStatLabTM Ready to Go Course (access code required)

+These new Ready to Go courses provide students with all the same great MyStatLab features but make it easier for instructors to get started.
+Each course includes preassigned homework and quizzes to make creating a course even simpler.
 Ask your Pearson representative about the details for this particular course or to see a copy of this course.

-MathXL® for Statistics Online Course (access code required) MathXL® is the homework and assessment engine that runs MyStatLab.
+MathXL® for Statistics Online Course (access code required)

+MathXL® is the homework and assessment engine that runs MyStatLab.
 (MyStatLab is MathXL plus a learning management system.)